Omar Jimenez: Career

-George Floyd protest arrest
+George Floyd protests arrest

-Early on the morning of May 29, 2020, Jimenez and his three-person news crew were arrested by a group of Minnesota state police officers while reporting live on protests in response to the murder of George Floyd in Minneapolis, Minnesota.
+Early on the morning of May 29, 2020, Jimenez and his three-person news crew were arrested by a group of Minnesota State Patrol officers while reporting live on protests in response to the murder of George Floyd in Minneapolis, Minnesota.
 According to Jimenez, he was arrested despite agreeing to move where directed, and despite he and his team's media credentials being visible and valid.

 As he reported live on CNN's New Day program with Alisyn Camerota and John Berman, Jimenez was approached by two officers who ordered the team to move.
 He immediately agreed, asking where they should move to, but officers walked away.
 Minutes later, as Jimenez continued to report, he, along with producer Bill Kirkos, camera operator Leonel Mendez, and a security guard were approached by a group of officers who surrounded and arrested them as they continued to ask where the state police wanted them to move.
 They were detained on-scene, then at a local precinct station, before being released about an hour and a half later.
 CNN President Jeff Zucker called Minnesota Governor Tim Walz directly to insist on the crew's release.
 During their conversation, Walz apologized to Zucker for the incident, calling it "unacceptable."
-People of diversity in the UK including BBC journalist Ashionye Ogene signed a petition that condemned the arrest.